 Spending time together at the end of the day is a great way for you both to unwind.
 You might start out with a little playing, perhaps some chase around the house or tug or war.

 Look for your dog’s cues that they’re getting tired, like pausing or refilling on water.
-Then begin the transition into quiet time together.
+Then begin the transition into your pup’s bedtime routine together.
 Choose any quiet activity that you and your pooch both enjoy, like snuggling, stroking their coat, or a gentle ear rubbing.

 Step 2: Give a Calming Treat

-Giving your dog a treat at bedtime will give him something special to look forward to every night.
-Associating bedtime with a yummy snack may also help you to train your pup to settle down for bed.
+Giving your dog a treat during your dog’s routine at bedtime will give him something special to look forward to every night.
+Associating bedtime with a yummy snack may also help you train your pup to settle down for bed.

 Just like many dogs who seem to know somehow when it’s time for their people to get home or when it’s time for dinner, you may soon find that your own pooch is reminding you to give him his treat so he can go to sleep!

-What I love about these, and all of the products from The Anxious Pet, including their Hemp Oil, is that they’re veterinarian formulated.
-So I can confidently give my pets the right dose, knowing that it’s safe for their specific weight class.
+What I love about these, and all of the products from ElleVet, including their hemp oil, is that they’re veterinarian tested and recommended.
+With their dosage guide, I can confidently give my pets the right dose, knowing that it’s safe for their specific weight class.